Mechazawa/REDBetter-crawler/README.md

 files to apollo.rip.

-The following command will scan through every FLAC you have ever downloaded (if it is in , determine which formats are needed, transcode the FLAC to each needed format, and upload each format to Apollo -- automatically.
+The following command will scan through every FLAC you have ever downloaded or uploaded (if it is in , determine which formats are needed, transcode the FLAC to each needed format, and upload each format to Apollo -- automatically.

     $ apollobetter